WebFiori/docs/basic-usage.md

 ## Introduction

 The most basic use case of the framework is to use it in serving web pages.
 The pages can be static or dynamic.
 We will be looking at both cases.
 The pages will be served using a concept which is called [routing](learn/routing).
 Routing is simply a way to serve the correct requested resource.
 Pages in WebFiori Framework can be created inside the folder `app/pages`.
-It is possible to create pages in different place but leave this for later.
+It is possible to create pages in different place.
+The folder is only used to organize your application classes.

 ## Serving Static Pages